• Skip to primary navigation

 Notes

-Protein powder: Keep in mind that not all protein powders are created equal and some are sweetened with alternative sweeteners such as stevia which may or may not go well with this recipe.
-I like the Vega Protein Made Simple powders because there are no added gums, stevia or artificial ingredients.
+Protein powder: Keep in mind that not all protein powders are created equal and do vary in taste.
+I like the Vega Protein Made Simple powders (affiliate link) because there are no added gums, stevia or artificial ingredients.
+Just make sure the one you choose is plant-based for vegan/dairy-free if that's a requirement.

-Storage: Peanut butter protein balls should be stored in an airtight container in the fridge and will stay fresh for at least a week.
+Storage: Peanut butter protein balls should be stored in an airtight container in the fridge and will stay fresh for at least a week, or for two months in the freezer.
+Simply thaw for 5 minutes before eating.

 Did you make this recipe?